diggerwoo/jsh/README.md

 rmdir PATH
 ```

-Special syntax charactors **[ ] { | }** are allowed for options or alternatives in the syntax line.
+Special syntax characters **[ ] { | }** are allowed for options or alternatives in the syntax line.
 - **Alternative** segment **{ | }**  , allows two of more tokens separated by '**|**' .
 E.g. " { add | del } "
 - **Optional** segment **[  ]**, each segment can have multiple tokens.
 E.g. " [ -c INT ] "

-Usage limitaions of syntax charactors:
+Usage limitations of syntax characters:
 - SPACE must be present between reserved chars, or between reserved char and other tokens.
 - NO **[ ]** or **{ }** are allowed to be nested inside **{ }**.
 - **{ }** can be nested inside **[ ]**.
 E.g.  " [ -c { 5 | 10 | 100 } ] "

-Below example allows user to ping IP or domain name, and to use -c option to choose the number of ICMP packets amonng 5, 10, and 100.
+Below example allows user to ping IP or domain name, and to use -c option to choose the number of ICMP packets among 5, 10, and 100.
 ```
 ping [ -c { 5 | 10 | 100 } ] { IP_ADDR | DOMAIN_NAME }
 ```